Weber-Cyber-Club/Home/content/challenges/Passwords-Easy.md

 ## Extra Help:

-If you would like some extra help, I have created a log on this topic that should give you extra guidance into hashing, along with techniques for breaking passwords.
+If you would like some extra help, I have created a lab on this topic that should give you extra guidance into hashing, along with techniques for breaking passwords.
 You can find this lab [here](/Home/labs/passwords-intro/).